About the Project

 The electoral rules of the game

-The goal of the project is to examine how the rules of the game, most especially the electoral system, and the electoral context, most especially electoral competitiveness and salience, influence the dynamic and reciprocal relationship between voters and parties.
+The goal of the project is to examine how the rules of the game (especially the electoral system) and the electoral context (especially the competitiveness and salience of the election) influence the dynamic and reciprocal relationship between voters and parties.

 The approaches

-The causal processes through which the rules of the game affect the behaviour of both parties and voters will be explicated and tested through a combination of experimental, quasi-experimental, and non experimental approaches.
-The goal is to make an important contribution to the understanding of how electoral democracies actually function and of why they perform better under some contexts than in others.
+The goal is to develop a better understanding of how electoral democracies actually function and of why they perform better in some contexts than in others.

-The research will focus on four dimensions of party strategies: inter-party coordination, campaign strategies, mobilization, and candidate selection.
-We will conduct an intensive analysis of party strategies in twenty elections in the five different countries.
-Our innovative approach combines qualitative and quantitative methods to throw new light on how electoral rules influence party strategies and, hence, the options that are available to voters at election time.
+In order to understand how the rules of the game and the electoral context affect party behaviour, we are conducting an intensive analysis of party strategies in twenty elections in the 5 different countries.
+Our innovative approach combines qualitative and quantitative methods to throw new light on the factors influencing party strategies and, hence, the options that are available to voters at election time.

-With respect to voters, special attention will be given to the decision to vote sincerely or strategically or to abstain, but also their assessments of the rules under which they choose their representatives.
-The next component is, therefore, a panel survey of voters in the same five countries.
-The same people will be interviewed in different elections at the national, sub-national, and supranational level.
+With respect to voter behaviour, we are paying special attention to the decision to vote sincerely or strategically or to abstain.
+We also want to find out how voters themselves assess the rules under which they choose their representatives.
+To do so, we are surveying voters just before each of the elections and then again right after the election.
+In the German elections in Bavaria, we will be able to interview the same people in different elections at the national, sub-national, and supranational level.

 Project participants